jaantollander/masters-thesis/content/32_analysis.md

 \newpage

-# Processing statistics
+# Analyzing statistics
-In this section, we explain the theory of how to process the stream of counter values from Lustre Jobstats into a time series of average rates of change.
+In this section, we explain the theory of how to analyze the stream of counter values from Lustre Jobstats into a time series of average rates of change.
 Furthermore, we define operations such as computing sum and logarithmic density for analyzing multiple rates of change, and transforming timestamps for the rates of change.
 We will referer to the values obtained from Jobstast as *observed* values in contrast to implicit values such as counters that are not observed yet.
 The observation time is called *timestamp*.